robotpy/robotpy-build/docs/troubleshooting.rst

 for a class that is a subclass of some other class, but none of its bases have any virtual functions.
 This is to prevent

-robotpy-build generates trampoline classes to allow python code to override virtual functions in C++ classes. robotpy-build isn't always able to detect when a trampoline isn't appropriate.
+semiwrap generates trampoline classes to allow python code to override virtual functions in C++ classes. semiwrap isn't always able to detect when a trampoline isn't appropriate.

-When this error occurs, you can force robotpy-build to turn off trampoline classes for a specific type:
+When this error occurs, you can force semiwrap to turn off trampoline classes for a specific type:

 .. code-block:: yaml